SSH key connection to Virtual Machine (VM)

 puttygen

-- Click on Add SSH key and Paste key here.
+• Click Add SSH key and Paste key here.

-- Enter your Name and click Add SSH key.
+• Enter your name and click the Add SSH key.

-When you’re finished, click the Save private key button and choose a safe place to save the key.
-Your key can have any name you choose, along with any extension .PPK has applied automatically.
+When you’re done, click the Save Private Key button and choose a safe place to save the key.
+Your key can have any name you choose, along with any extension .PPK (PuTTY private key) has automatically been applied.

 Use Putty:

-- Go to Connection » Data » Auto-login
+4. Go to Connection » Data » Auto-login.

-- Go to Connection » SSH » Auth » Credentials
+6. Go to Connection » SSH » Auth » Credentials.

-- In “Private key file for authentication”, click Browse and select your saved .ppk file with key
+7. In “Private key file for authentication”, click Browse and select your saved .ppk file with the key.